 It was a magical moment, one I’d experienced several times before during other bat releases.
 But this time, something new happened.

 As the bat rose into the sky, more bats suddenly appeared around the side of the house and made a beeline straight for it.
 They danced around one another before flying off together into the dying light.
 If bats could talk, I guess they might have been saying something like “Where did you GO?!”
 “Guys, you’re not going to believe this…”

 I later found out that this is a rare, but not unheard of, sight when releasing bats in the places where they were found.
 Maybe it really was some sort of colony reunion – some species of bats are known for social bonding.

 Still awestruck, I stared into the now-empty sky for several more minutes before getting into my car, elated, and driving home.

 This experience – seeing that tough-as-nails little ball of fur returned to where it belonged – reminded me why nature will always be worth protecting.
 Wherever we are in the world, we should always do what we can to ensure this.
 I hope future generations will be inspired by the incredible natural world in which we live.
 Ultimately though, what will remain of it for them to enjoy is up to us.

 Discover similar stories inconnection

 Alex Hatton has explored West, Central, and South East Asia and beyond, tumbling and bumbling, rumbling and fumbling as he goes.

 Scholarship winner Allison Bradley discovers what happens when you come face to face with a legend.

-Planning your first wildlife encounter?
-Here are 5 things to think about before you decide where to go and what activities to do.
+Does your tour operator support conservation and local communities?
+Here's what you should think about before you decide where to go and what activities to do.